Jason Aldean and Ludacris at Sanford Stadium in Athens

-From bluegrass to gospel and everything in between, Georgia has a wide ranging musical history that spans as many genres as it does decades.
-Artists such as Ray Charles, Gladys Knight, Trisha Yearwood, Alan Jackson, the B-52s, and more, all hail from the Peach State.
+From bluegrass to gospel and everything in between, Georgia has a wide-ranging musical history that spans as many genres as it does decades.
+Artists such as Ray Charles, Gladys Knight, Trisha Yearwood, Alan Jackson, the B-52s and more, all hail from the Peach State.

 Sites, museums, tours and memorials throughout the state pay homage to the musicians who claim Georgia as their home.
 Start your tour of Georgia's musical heritage with these sites in Athens, Macon and on the Georgia coast.

 Athens is known as the birthplace of some of rock and roll’s biggest names, including R.E.M. and the B-52s.
-Additionally, The Morton Theatre, one of the first, and oldest surviving African-American built, owned and operated vaudeville theaters, showcased talents such as Duke Ellington, Louis Armstrong and Cab Calloway.
+Additionally, the Morton Theatre, one of the first, and oldest surviving African American-built, -owned and -operated vaudeville theaters, showcased talents such as Duke Ellington, Louis Armstrong and Cab Calloway.

 A self-guided tour of Athens should include top stops as:

-- The 40 Watt Club: The city’s iconic music venue for rock, folk and more.
+The 40 Watt Club: The city’s iconic music venue for rock, folk and more.

-- The Globe: This old world, pub-style venue hosts musicians playing Irish folk songs each Sunday.
+The Globe: This old-world, pub-style venue hosts musicians playing Irish folk songs each Sunday.

-- Georgia Theatre: Although it burned tragically in 2009, this active, legendary music venue rose from the ashes two years later with the addition of a rooftop restaurant.
+Georgia Theatre: Although it burned tragically in 2009, this active, legendary music venue rose from the ashes two years later with the addition of a rooftop restaurant.

 Macon is a hub of musical heritage with multiple genres stemming from the area.
-The legendary Allman Brothers Band, the soulful Otis Redding and Little Richard, new country star Jason Aldean, rapper Young Jeezy and violinist Robert McDuffie all call this city home.
+The legendary Allman Brothers Band, the soulful Otis Redding and Little Richard, country star Jason Aldean, rapper Young Jeezy and violinist Robert McDuffie all call this city home.
 A visit to Macon, with music in mind, needs to include visits to: